How To Play

 🛠 Setup

 1. Choose your game format.
-Play 501 for a longer game or 301 for a quicker one.
+Play 501 for a longer game or 301 for a quicker one (unless a Game Mode says otherwise).
 Decide before starting if you’ll double out or end exactly on zero to win.

 3. Decide who goes first.
 Each player throws one dart with their non-dominant hand at the bull.
 Closest to bull goes first.
 Play proceeds clockwise.

 4. Keep a discard pile next to the draw pile.
-When the deck runs out, shuffle the discards into a new draw pile.
+When the deck runs out, shuffle the discards into a new draw pile (or follow your Game Mode’s reshuffle rules).

 🎯 Turn Order

 3. Throw and score your turn.
 Throw your darts while performing any red-card actions played against you.
 Then score your turn.
 If you used score multipliers, apply them now.
-You cannot score more than 180 in a single turn, even with multipliers.
+In Classic Chaos and most standard play, you cannot score more than 180 in a single turn, even with multipliers.

 4. Draw a card.
 At the end of each player’s turn, that player draws one card.
 If the draw pile runs out, reshuffle the discards.